mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">standard</span>

 Control the server behavior based on the specified condition.
 Make sure you fully understand how the [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if) control flow works.
 We also wrote [some guidelines](</docs/edge-logic/multiple-origins.md#ifcaution>) about the best practices with this directive.
-One improvement we did is to support the `&&` operator, which performs logical AND of two sub-conditions.
+One important improvement we made is to support the `&&` operator, which performs logical AND of two sub-conditions.
 (ETA: July 2020) For example:
 ```nginx
 if ($http_x = 1 && $http_y != 2) && http_z) {
 ...